-answer-cookie no is only intended as a temporary measure, for use when named shares an IP address with other servers that do not yet support DNS COOKIE.
+answer-cookie is only available as a temporary measure, for use when named shares an IP address with other servers that do not yet support DNS COOKIE.
 A mismatch between servers on the same address is not expected to cause operational problems, but the option to disable COOKIE responses so that all servers have the same behavior is provided out of an abundance of caution.
-DNS COOKIE is an important security mechanism, and should not be disabled unless absolutely necessary.
+DNS COOKIE is an important security mechanism and should not be disabled unless absolutely necessary.
+The answer-cookie option is obsolete as of BIND 9.13.